acoular/acoular/docs/source/examples/example1.rst

 =========
 This example demonstrates different features of acoular using measured data from a wind tunnel experiment on trailing edge noise.

 It needs the measured timeseries data in :download:`example_data.h5 <../../../examples/example_data.h5>` and calibration in :download:`example_calib.xml <../../../examples/example_calib.xml>`.
 Both files should reside in the same directory as the :download:`example1.py <../../../examples/example1.py>` script.

-Three figures are the output of the script and shall look like these:
+Note that for a sucessful practical application a much longer timeseries and much finer grid is required.

+The script produces three figures:

 .. list-table::
     :widths: 50 25 25